Crown Spiritual Meaning: Is It a Sign of Power or Suffering? - Spiritual-Galaxy.com

 Crown Spiritual Meaning: Is It a Sign of Power or Suffering?

 When you think of a crown, you've probably imagined someone of royal blood, such as the King, queen, prince, or princess.
-It doesn't surprise monarchs have worn this traditional head ornament to represent honor and power.
-But aside from this, there are other spiritual symbols of crowns.

 One obvious interpretation of the crown is dominance.
 This symbolism is apparent in coronation ceremonies where the kings and queens rule officially once the crown touches the top of their heads.
-Unfortunately, a crown does not have always have a positive connotation, and it could also symbolize pain and suffering.

 Meanwhile, the crown has evolved throughout the years.
 People wear different types of crowns or headgears to denote the wearer's status.

 The earliest and first version of crowns has been found in India, called diadems.
-The headdresses were then adopted and passed on to all subsequent rulers, and since then there were numerous types of crowns have been made to keep the royalty.
+The headdresses were then adopted and passed on to all subsequent rulers, and since then numerous types of crowns have been made to keep the royalty.

 Before we proceed, I want to share a free PDF with my readers created by my friend Alex which explains the simple yet scientifically proven Wealth DNA method that allows you to effortlessly start attracting the wealth and abundance you deserve....So you can easily quit your soul sucking dead-end job and live the life you’ve always dreamed of.